jkottiku/ROCmValidationSuiteApp/README.md

 ### Running version built from source code:

     cd ./build/bin
-    ./rvs ; Run all the precomplied tests in ROCmValidationSuiteApp source
+    ./rvsapp ; Run all the precomplied tests in ROCmValidationSuiteApp